“We are all bound thither; we are hastening to the same common goal. Black death calls all things under the sway of its laws.”

 Where Nazi’s and Russian despots are ‘fine people’ and the FBI is ‘treasonous’.

-Where celebrities and sports figures ought to remain silent, when there is a game show host in power.
+Where celebrities and sports figures ought to remain silent, when there is a game show host spewing poison invective from the oval office daily.

 Where Evangelicals lament the downfall of Christian family values over a coffee cup, but endorse candidates who are adulterers with an appetite for porn stars and children.